 The most important thing to remember when you brush your dog’s teeth is to use the correct technique so that your dog does not get scared and avoid the process in the future.

 The reasons in our guide on how to brush your dog’s teeth are vital.

 Brushing your dog’s teeth is an excellent way to maintain Good Dental Hygiene and a bonding experience for you and your Pet Oral Health.
 It can also help you identify any potential problems early on.

-It is an easy and accessible way to maintain oral health – and it doesn’t have to be expensive!
+It is an easy and accessible way to maintain oral health and doesn’t have to be expensive!
 How often should I brush my dog’s teeth?
-It would help to brush your dog’s teeth at least once weekly to ensure healthy oral hygiene.
+Brushing your dog’s teeth at least once weekly would help ensure healthy oral hygiene.